-I agree with Mr. America that the United States is a large complex multi-racial society that’s competing internationally less than optimally, and that to improve overall performance, we need to provide more than palliative remedies.
+I agree with Mr. America that the United States is Aa large complex multi-racial society thats competing internationally less than optimally, and that to Aimprove overall performance.., we need to provide more than palliatives.
 However, I do not see how reparations will solve these or related problems.
-I believe that America is now in the process of excluding from, and driving out of, surplus labor from its labor force.
+I believe that America is now in the process of excluding from, and driving out of, the labor force all of its surplus labor.
 By subsequently labeling that surplus labor as an underclass, today’s word for the undeserving poor, the people so labeled are then declared to be no longer deserving of political or other help.

-If reparations were a politically viable way of reversing this process, I would be in Mr. America’s corner.
-However, until he describes how he can sell reparations to whites who are not only themselves scared of losing their jobs but scared of, and angry at, blacks for a variety of class, racial and racist reasons, I am not persuaded.
+If reparations were a politically viable way of reversing this process, I would be in Mr. America corner.
+However, until he describes how he can sell reparations to whites who are not only themselves scared of losing their jobs, but scared of, and angry at, blacks for a variety of class, racial and racist reasons, I am not persuaded.

 Reintegrating the present and still growing labor surplus into the economy may no longer be possible.
 However, it has to be tried, and the only way to begin is to reorganize the economy to create as many jobs as possible.
 Raising, promoting, debating, and then pressing for this policy should be undertaken by a coalition of all interested parties, of all skin colors, and even of all classes.
 A Constitutional amendment to the Bill of Rights to add economic rights would not hurt either!